 Therefore, you need to check if the door is strong enough to install such a heavy-duty mortise lock.
 If you are not confident about your door, you can get help from a security expert.
 Because installing a strong lock on a weak door won’t be of any help.

 Even though the installation of a mortise lock is troublesome, you will be amazed by the strengthened security you will get from this lock.
 Moreover, this lock gives you the discretion to choose on which side you want to make the keyway.
 You can also include a deadbolt if you wish.

 Regarding performance, the mortise lock will ensure smooth operation.
 Meaning, as you operate the knob, it quickly and swiftly returns to its position.
 This quality also ensures durability and quick operation of the lock.

-So, as per my perspective, the cylindrical lock may give you the ease of installation.
-However, if you consider for long term benefits, the mortise lock would give you the utmost satisfaction.
-Though cutting the door and installation process is a bit complex, the quality and longevity of the lock cannot be overlooked.
+So, as per my perspective, the cylindrical lock may give you ease of installation.
+However, if you consider long-term benefits, the mortise lock would give you the utmost satisfaction.
+Though cutting the door and the installation process is a bit complex, the quality and longevity of the lock cannot be overlooked.
 Because, in the end, security is most important.

 Know More about Mortise Lock